erizov/Professor/semester_09/lecture_57_concurrency_advanced/concurrent_data_structures/school.en.md

 ## Simple Explanation

-Concurrent Data Structures is an algorithm used to solve specific problems in computer science.
+Concurrent Data Structures is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying concurrent data structures to solve specific tasks in concurrent;
-- using concurrent data structures in production systems for structures;
-- integrating concurrent data structures into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of concurrent data structures:
+Consider a specific example of how concurrent data structures works:

-1. Data preparation: input data for concurrent data structures (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of concurrent data structures to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions